godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.6.rst

-    The changes are backwards-compatible and forwards-compatible, which means scenes saved in Godot 4.5 can still be loaded in Godot 4.6 and vice-versa (notwithstanding other incompatible changes performed in the scene itself).
+    The changes are backwards-compatible and forwards-compatible, which means scenes saved in Godot 4.5 can still be loaded in Godot 4.6 and vice-versa (regardless of other incompatible changes performed in the scene itself).

     As a result, when saving a scene that was last edited in Godot 4.5 in Godot 4.6, significant diffs will occur in version control programs.
 These diffs are